GrandpaBond/pxt-heading/README.md

 It also demands calibration by tilting it in every possible direction --potentially a rather awkward operation with a buggy!

 This ``||heading:heading||`` extension is designed to meet the need for a location-independent and orientation-independent compass, based solely on the magnetometer readings.
+It does not (yet) include tilt-compensation, so it expects the buggy to be operating on a flat surface.

 The magnetometer does still need to be calibrated (to discover how it sees its magnetic environment), but we achieve that simply by spinning the buggy on the spot for a few rotations, and then teaching it where North is.

 After the block definitions below, you can read more about The Earth's Magnetic Field; Magnetometer Calibration; and Field Distortions.